SitnicV/Windows-Apps/README.md

 ### E-book Management

 - [Caibre](https://calibre-ebook.com/) : The one stop solution for all your e-book needs.
 Comprehensive e-book software.
+- [Librum](https://librumreader.com/) : Librum is an application designed to make reading enjoyable and straightforward for everyone.

 ### Password Management

 - [Bitwarden](https://bitwarden.com/download) : Bitwarden makes it easy for businesses and individuals to securely generate, store, and share passwords from any location, browser, or device.
 Create your free Bitwarden account today.

 # Audio

 - [Spotify](https://www.spotify.com/download) : Spotify is a digital music service that gives you access to millions of songs.
 - [AIMP](http://www.aimp.ru/?do=download) : Is powerful free audio player for Windows and Linux (through Wine) that supports for local files, NAS, clouds and podcasts.
 Additionally, it includes powerful tools to operate with audio files.
 - [Tauon Music Box](https://tauonmusicbox.rocks/) : A modern, streamlined music player app that's packed with features!
 An emphasis on playlists and drag and drop importing puts you in control of your music library!
 Faded volume control, 24bit FLAC support and gapless playback provides the ultimate listening experience!